 The most cost effective way of using rainwater is to pump the water back into the home and use it for shower, baths, and flushing toilets.
 With the right kind of filtration system this water is safe to use inside the home.

-What size water tank do I need?
+What size water tank do I need (Tank capacity)?

-A factor to consider when selecting your water storage tank capacity is how frequently your rainwater harvesting system will draw down the water tank level.
 A water tank the regularly overfills indicated that there is either too little storage or that their is too little water use.
 While a water tank that never fills means that there is too much storage capacity.